enudler/kafka-consumer-manager/README.md

 * `Topics` &ndash; Array of topics that should be consumed.
 * `ResumePauseIntervalMs` &ndash; Interval of when to run the ResumePauseCheckFunction (Optional).
 * `ResumePauseCheckFunction` &ndash; Promise that in case of return value is true, the consumer will be resumed, if false it will be paused (Mandatory if ResumePauseIntervalMs provided). this function accepts one param (consumer).
 * `MessageFunction` &ndash; Promise that applied to each consumed message, this function accepts one param (message), please make sure to resolve only after messages is considered as done.
+Don't change the original message, it may cause unstable values in return from getLastMessage function.
 * `FetchMaxBytes` &ndash; The maximum bytes to include in the message set for this partition.
 This helps bound the size of the response.
 (Default 1024^2).
 * `WriteBackDelay` &ndash; Delay the produced messages by ms. (optional).
 * `AutoCommit` &ndash; Boolean, If AutoCommit is false, the consumer will queue messages from each partition to a specific queue and will handle messages by the order and commit the offset when it's done.
+* `LoggerName` &ndash; String, the value of consumer_name field of the internal logger, if empty this field will not exist.

 ##### AutoCommit: true settings